 [Boarders] came and went, and usually they only stayed for two or three years.
 Then they went back to Italy.
 Some would come back, but very few.
 And they'd have made a nice nest egg [so] that [when] they went to Italy, they lived pretty well.
 They bought some land.
 They bought some different things that they needed, and then they made a good living out there.
-See, they had to [come to America to] get the start.
+See, they had to [come to America to] get the start.78 Subsequently, Italian neighborhoods or "Little Italies" formed when these Italian families congregated near their workplaces and provided lodgings for newly arrived Italian workers.
+These pockets of Italians in urban areas usually consisted of paesani (fellow countrymen) from the same region of Italy.

-Subsequently, Italian neighborhoods or "Little Italies" formed when these Italian families congregated near their workplaces and provided lodgings for newly arrived Italian workers.
-These pockets of Italians in urban areas usually consisted of paesani from the same region of Italy.
-When Eugene left Ceccano for New York in 1909, about seventeen others from his hometown were listed on the same page of the ship's passenger manifest.
-Of them, Eugene and four others were destined for Bayard Street in New York City, and seven men intended to stop one street over on Mulberry Street.
+When Eugene Giancini left Ceccano for New York in 1909, about seventeen others from his hometown were listed on the same page of the ship's passenger manifest.
+Of them, Eugene and four others were destined for Bayard Street in New York City, and seven men intended to stop one street over on Mulberry Street.79

 Movement within the country was also influenced by family and friends.
-Helen (G2-M) attributed her father Antonio's decision to move to Pennsylvania instead of Ohio to the presence of friends.
-"The reason he moved to Scranton was he had friends from way back. . .
+Helen (G2-M) (Montrone) Mastro attributed her father Antonio Montrone's decision to move to Pennsylvania instead of Ohio to the presence of friends.
+"The reason he moved to Scranton was he had friends from way back...
 They baptized two in our family, mother and dad baptized two in their family, and so forth and so on."

-Scranton's Italian population congregated in neighborhoods together (similar to other immigrant nationalities).
-In Scranton many were in its South Side, which was originally built up by those, like Francesco, who came from Umbria.
-82 The Giancinis were also in a predominantly Italian neighborhood in West Scranton; St. Lucy's parish in West Scranton was even known as the Italian Catholic parish.
+Most of Scranton's Italian population congregated in neighborhoods together (similar to other immigrant nationalities).
+These included sections in South Scranton, that were originally built up by those, like Francesco Gaudenzi, who came from Umbria.80 On the other hand, the Giancinis lived in the predominantly Italian neighborhood in West Scranton; St. Lucy's parish located there was known as the Italian Catholic parish.
+These neighborhoods provided a support system that allowed immigrants to settle into the new country and their children to assimilate as Americans.
 Paul later described certain Scranton neighborhoods as Italian enclaves:

 The Italian American sections [on the South Side and West Side of Scranton] remained highly ethnic at least well into my adult life.
-I don't know now whether they are still that way or not - but America as a melting pot has certainly diluted all the formerly ethnic neighborhoods at this point.
+I don't know now whether they are still that way or not - but America as a melting pot has certainly diluted all the formerly ethnic neighborhoods at this point.81